nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding an internship application: `add`

 This command adds a new internship application to **InTrack** with the parameters you have entered.
-When you add a new internship application, you must specify the company and position name, the relevant email, website and salary, and you also have the option to add relevant tags to the entry.
+When you add a new internship application, you must specify the company and position name, the relevant email, website and salary.
+Adding relevant tags to the entry is optional.

 Format: `add c/COMPANY p/POSITION e/EMAIL w/WEBSITE s/SALARY [t/TAG]…`